-Rhode Island has a primary seat belt law that was signed by Governor Chafee and went into effect on June 30, 2011, which encompasses child restraint and child passenger safety.
-(R.I.G.L. § 31-22-22) that encompasses child restraint and child passenger safety.
+Rhode Island has a primary seat belt law (R.I.G.L. § 31-22-22) that encompasses child restraint and child passenger safety.

 Type of Seat: Infant seats and rear-facing convertible seats

 General Guidelines: All infants and toddlers under the age of two (2) or weighing less than thirty (30) pounds must ride in a rear-facing child safety seat.

 Type of Seat: Convertible seats and forward-facing seats with harnesses

 General Guidelines: All children 2 years or older, or those younger than 2 years who have outgrown the rear-facing weight or height limit for their safety seat, should use a forward-facing child safety seat with a harness for as long as possible, up to the highest weight or height allowed by their car safety seat's manufacturer.

 General Guidelines: All children whose weight or height is above the forward-facing limit for their harnessed child safety seat should use a belt-positioning booster seat until the vehicle seat belt fits properly, typically when they have reached 4 feet 9 inches in height and are between 8 and 12 years of age.